mabel912/ETL-Project-Shop-Smarter/README.md

 ### Purpose of the Analysis

+We have two primarty purposes:

-* The primary purpose is to examine if a relationship exists between product price and location (zipcode) of Walmart stores.
+* One purpose is to examine if a relationship exists between product price and location (zipcode) of Walmart stores.
-* The secondary purpose is to identify which, if any, of our randomly selected products are one of the top 20 trending products at Walmart.
+* The other purpose is to identify which, if any, of our randomly selected products are one of the top 20 trending products at Walmart.

 ### Key Documents